DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/roku/roku-usage.md

 }
 ```

-This will send a request to our EdgeDB API to save the custom data under the user `test_user`.

-In the example, `amountSpent` is associated to the user `test_user`.
-In your next identify call for the same `user_id`, you may omit any of the data you've sent already as it will be pulled from the EdgeDB storage when segmenting to experiments and features.
+For every identify call for a given `user_id`, any data you have synced from a server application to our EdgeDB storage will pulled when segmenting to experiments and features.